Zum Inhalt springen

 Ingress

-By default, the ingressClassName is empty to select your default ingress controller.
-You may want to customize it by setting the following attribute to the name of the currently only supported ingress controller ingress-nginx (see requirements.md) for reference) within your deployment if that is not the cluster’s default ingress.
+By default, the ingressClassName is empty and selects the default ingress controller in your cluster.
+You can customize it by setting the following attribute to the name of the ingress controller the within your deployment you wish to use.
+Useful if the ingress controller you wish to use is not the default.

 ingress: